cjacker/opensource-toolchain-bouffalo-lab/README.md

 sudo bash ./scripts/setup.sh
 ```

-It will download the sifive gcc toolchain and setup it automatically.
+It will download the SiFive gcc toolchain from bouffalo lab's official website and setup it automatically.

 # SDK